mailto:firstname.lastname@example.orgMore bicycle articles by David S. Lawyer

 This article uses 20 km/hr or 12.5 mi/hr as the average bicycling speed on level ground.
 It is for typical bicycles ridden for utility purposes and includes mountain bicycles.
 There doesn't seem to be any hard data on this and the people who keep track of their speeds usually report higher speeds since they ride road bicycles and are not typical riders.

-A Chapter 19: Bicycles Highway Capacity Manual (for 2000) seems to use 24 km/hr.
+Chapter 19: Bicycles in Highway Capacity Manual for 2000)"> seems to use 24 km/hr.
+(The Manual for 2010 is online but you must purchase access to read it).
 One way to estimate speed is to Google: bicycle "average speed".
 Then ignore all racing (and the like) and realize that some average speeds will be low due to uphill sections.
 Also consider that people who go to the trouble to record their speeds and report them on the Internet may tend to make better speed than the average utility cyclist.

 In Bicycle Racing (Tour de France Amitabha Mukerjee writes regarding bicycle racing speeds of 50 km/hr:" 50 kmph?
 Most of us are lucky if we make 20 km/hr on a bicycle, and then we surely can't keep it up for hours, let alone days."